valenbg1/protoboard/README.md

 protoboard
 ==========

-Simple blackboard application that interacts with a Leap Motion sensor and it's based on Processing core libraries.
+Simple blackboard application that interacts with a Leap Motion sensor.
+It's based on Processing core libraries and Leap Motion SDK libraries.